How to check if your PC has TPM for a Windows 11 upgrade

 Alright, step one is to take a deep breath.
 There are a few things that you can do here.

 First, check in your BIOS for TPM settings.
 If you’ve read up until this point and you’re scratching your head, wondering how you could possibly not have TPM 2.0 given how new your computer is, it could be disabled in the BIOS.
 This is especially true if you built your PC.

 It actually gets more confusing though.
 Even if you can’t find TPM in your BIOS settings, you still might have it.
 It could be called Intel PTT, which stands for Platform Trust Technology.
 Once you enable it in the BIOS, try the steps above again to check if you have a TPM so you can install Windows 11.
 You should be good to go.

 Sadly, all BIOS setups are different, so I can’t really walk you through finding the setting.
 It’s usually under an advanced tab somewhere, and in the case of the ASUS one above (not all of them), it’s under Advanced\PCH-FW Configuration.

 If there’s no setting, then you probably don’t have a Trusted Platform Module, but if you’ve got a desktop PC, you can probably add one.
 You can grab a TPM for a bit north of $20, although prices seem to be going up since the Windows 11 news broke.
-Luckily, you’ve got until this holiday season to get ready for Windows 11, and if all else fails, Windows 10 is still supported until 2025.
+Luckily, you’ve got until October 5 (or longer; there’s really no rush) to get ready for Windows 11, and if all else fails, Windows 10 is still supported until 2025.